Justin Simmons (American football): 2017

-On January 2, 2017, Denver Broncos' head coach Gary Kubiak announced his decision to retire due to health issues.
-On January 11, 2017, the Denver Broncos hired Miami Dolphins defensive coordinator Vance Joseph as their new head coach.
+On January 2, 2017, Broncos head coach Gary Kubiak announced his decision to retire due to health issues.
+Nine days later, Miami Dolphins defensive coordinator Vance Joseph was hired as the new head coach.
 Joseph hired Joe Woods to replace Wade Phillips as defensive coordinator.
 Simmons entered training camp slated as a backup safety but began competing against T.J.
 Ward to be the starting strong safety after impressing the coaching staff.
 Head coach Vance Joseph named Simmons the starting strong safety to begin the regular season and elected to release T. J. Ward as part of the Broncos' final roster cuts.

 During Week 6, Simmons collected a season-high 11 solo tackles and deflected two passes during a 23–10 loss against the New York Giants.
 On December 3, 2017, he made seven combined tackles, broke up a pass attempt, and returned an interception for the first touchdown of his career during a 35–9 loss at the Dolphins in Week 13.
 Simmons intercepted a pass thrown by Dolphins' quarterback Jay Cutler, that was intended for wide receiver DeVante Parker, and returned it for a 65-yard touchdown during the third quarter.
 In the next game, Simmons injured his ankle while celebrating a strip/sack with Brandon Marshall during a 23–0 victory against the New York Jets.
 On December 13, 2017, he was placed on injured reserve due to a sprained ankle.
 He finished the season with 68 combined tackles (49 solo), five passes defensed, two interceptions, one sack, and one touchdown in 13 games and 13 starts.

 2018

-Hre entered the Denver Broncos training camp slated as the starting free safety after a promising 2017 season.
+Simmons entered the Denver Broncos training camp slated as the starting free safety after a promising 2017 season.
 Head coach Vance Joseph named Simmons and Darian Stewart the starting safeties to begin 2018.
 In Week 11, he collected a season-high ten combined tackles (five solo) and deflected a pass during a 23–22 win at the Chargers.
 On December 2, 2018, Simmons made nine combined tackles, broke up a pass, and made his third interception of the season during a 24–10 victory at the Bengals in Week 13.
 He started all 16 games in 2018 and recorded a career-high 97 combined tackles (71 solo), four pass deflections, and three interceptions while playing every single defensive snap for the first time in his career.
 On December 31, 2018, the Broncos announced their decision to fire head coach Vance Joseph after they finished with a 6–10 record.
 He received an overall grade of 60.8 from Pro Football Focus, which ranked 74th among all qualified safeties in 2018.